NuGet/Home/accepted/2023/owner-author-pmui.md

 Introduce a UI affordance to emphasize which package owners shown in the Packages Manager UI (PM UI) are trusted by the package source.
 In the case of the `nuget.org` package source, each owner will render with a hyperlink typically to the owner's profile page (eg, `'https://www.nuget.org/profiles/<owner name>'`).

-Only show `author` when no Trusted Owner is available from the selected package sources in PM UI.
+Only show `by <author>` when Trusted Owners are not provided by the selected package sources in PM UI.

 ## Motivation